tvaskisalo/supercell-exercise-2023/README.md

 Solution to the exercise 1 is in the directory solution-1 and solution to the exercise 2 is in the directory solution-2.

-You can run the test by going to the corresponding directories and running
+You can run the test by going to the corresponding directories and running.
+Please note that input1.txt needs to exist in the directory for the solution-2 tests.

 ```
 cargo test
 ```